The twisted Gan-Gross-Prasad problem for finite classical groups: Abstract

 \section{Abstract}

 In this paper, we study the twisted Gan-Gross-Prasad problem for classical groups over finite fields.
-We formulate a multiplicity formula for Deligne-Lusztig characters and give a complete answer for cuspidal representations arising from anisotropic torus modulo the center.
+We formulate a multiplicity formula for Deligne-Lusztig characters and give a complete answer for cuspidal representations arising from elliptic tori.